 Today’s insurance companies are in a difficult spot.

-The e-commerce success of a number of direct writers upended the traditional independent and captive agent channels alike.
+The e-commerce success of a number of direct writers has upended the traditional independent and captive agent channels alike.

 And the agency channel as a demographic continues to age — making continuity a concern.